lsst-dm/dmtn-208/index.rst

 #.
 We need to agree on an identifier format for Rubin Observatory data products.
    This will be used for the ``ID`` parameter.

 #.
+We would like to return the full output Butler collection as one of the results of an async image cutout job.
+   This would allow the client to transfer that Butler collection to somewhere else to preserve the data complete with its metadata and provenance.
+   However, there is currently no concept of a URL to a Butler collection.
+   Should we add that as a concept, at least in the client/server Butler future?
+   How should we reference the output Butler collection in the meantime?

+#.
 Should we support an extension to SODA that allows the filter parameters to be provided as a VOTable?